 The kaleidoscopic patterns of nudibranchs is the obvious reason why underwater photographers favour them.
-Shooting nudibranchs can be challenging even though they don’t move and don’t hide when we get closer to them.
-Here are some tricks to photograph a nudibranch and to get a little bit creative!
+Shooting nudibranchs can be challenging.
+Even though they don’t move and don’t hide when we get closer to them, it can still be tricky.
+So here are some tricks on how to photograph a nudibranch.
+From us to you!

-With more than 3.000 species found worldwide in almost any marine habitat, it can be tricky to find them despite their dazzling colours.
-Locating their food source is often a good place to start!
-Most of the species are very particular when it comes to food, and will only feed on one or a few specific food sources such as sponges, fish eggs or even other nudibranchs.
-So, if you are looking for a particular type of nudibranch, research what it eats or the type of environment where it is likely to be found.
+A good place to start is to locate their food source!
+Most of the species are very particular when it comes to food.
+They will only feed on one or a few specific food sources such as sponges, fish eggs or even other nudibranchs.
+So, if you are looking for a particular type of nudibranch, research what it eats.

-Photographing nudibranch obviously falls into the macro category, so you should bring everything you normally use for this kind of photography.
+Photographing nudibranch obviously falls into the macro category.
+Even though some species can be rather large (like the Spanish dancer), the great majority are small.
+So you should bring everything you normally use for macro photography.

 Nudibranch photos are all about showing off the subject’s natural beauty.
 Simple compositions, sympathetic lighting and non-distracting backgrounds are your goals.

-- Wide angle macro: For larger nudibranchs, using a wide angle lens allows you to create different compositions and can be really fun to do.
+Another angle you could approach would be to use a wide-angle lens.
+For larger nudibranchs, using a wide angle lens allows you to create different compositions.
+And this can be really fun to do.

-- Try to create different compositions or use a variety of ƒ-stops on the same subject to get a feel for what can be done to create something a little different.
+Lastly, try to create different compositions or use a variety of ƒ-stops on the same subject.
+You will get a feel for what can be done to create something a little different.

 Take the right angle

-- Low angle generally give you eye contact and does away with much of the background clutter at the same time.
+A low angle generally gives you eye contact and does away with much of the background clutter at the same time.
 Waiting for the nudibranch to crawl up onto something allows you to compose it against either an open-water black background, distant colourful reef or the sun ball.

-- Go for a uniform background that let the nudibranch shine in its own right; a sponge for example.
-If the background is cluttered and full of objects and different colors, your subject will not stand out and make a lasting impression on the viewer.
+Go for a uniform background that let the nudibranch shine in its own right; a sponge for example.
+If the background is cluttered and full of objects and different colors, your subject will not stand.
+They simply will not shine!

-- Another option is to go for a classical, black background, which is easy to achieve once you find a nudibranch that sits on something that sticks up from the bottom.
+Another option is to go for a classical, black background.
+It is easy to achieve once you find a nudibranch that sits on something that sticks up from the bottom.
 Get below the nudibranch, shoot at an upwards angle and use the water as background.
 Using both a high f-stop and fast shutter speed will give you silky-smooth blackness as a backdrop for a brilliantly coloured nudibranch.